Skip to main content

 cloudbase login

-1. Use envId-instanceId.tcloudbaseapp.com to access your website, where envId and instanceId are the identifiers of your CloudBase environment.
+1. Use envId-instanceId.tcloudbaseapp.com to access your website, where envId and instanceId are identifiers of your CloudBase environment.

 View More Examples